Filo-White/AURA/README.md

 cp .env.template .env
 ```

-Edit `.env` and fill in your OpenAI API key (required only for the GPT-5.2 model option in Image Analysis mode):
+Edit `.env` and fill in your OpenAI API key, This is required for the GPT-5.2 model option in Image Analysis mode and for initial embedding of a new manual that you want to use:

 ```dotenv
 OPENAI_API_KEY=sk-your-actual-key-here